acuna-public/FileDialog/README.md

     });

-    // On folder submit and select:
+On folder select and submit:

     dialog.setListener (new FileDialog.FolderListener () {